chocolatey/boxstarter/deployment.md

 ## Prerequisites

-* You will need a code signing certificate installed in your personal certificta store
+* You will need a code signing certificate installed in your personal certificate store
-* The thumbprint of that certificate needs to be specified in the `ManifestCertificateThumbprint` property inside the `Boxstarter.ClickOnce` `.cspoj` file.
+* The thumbprint of that certificate needs to be specified in the `ManifestCertificateThumbprint` property inside the `Boxstarter.ClickOnce` `.csproj` file.
-* You should set `$env:github_api` to your GitHub personal access token which sould have rights to add releases to the Boxstarter github repo.
+* You should set `$env:github_api` to your GitHub personal access token which should have rights to add releases to the Boxstarter GitHub repository.
-* You should set `$env:boxstarter_publish_password` to the `boxstarter$` user's password which can be obtained from the Boxstarter Azure Website publisher pofile.
+* You should set `$env:boxstarter_publish_password` to the `boxstarter$` user's password which can be obtained from the Boxstarter Azure Website publisher profile.
 This assumes you have access to that profile.
 * You should have a Chocolatey community feed api key configured and authorized to push new Boxstarter packages.

 ## Build the Deployable artifacts